GautamDeepak/EMM/EMM_Prac_06.md

 ```
 ![Figure 1.
 NT roi](Prac06/formatteddict.png)

-8. What we have aboe is a clear way of showing the yearly forest loss and its easy to comprehend.
-With the dictionary ready, we are ready to create a chart.
+8. What we have above is a clear way of showing the yearly forest loss and it's easy to comprehend.
+With the dictionary ready, we can create a chart.
 We will use the ui.Chart.array.values() method.
 This method takes an array (or list) of input values and an array (or list) of labels for the X-axis.

 ```JavaScript
 // Lets now chart the loss dictionary to a graph